-For a Japanese horror movie from 1964, it is remarkable how modern and ahead of its time Onibaba feels in terms of content and structure.
-A movie that serves as a pillar for close-quartered, tense powder kegs is among the best old school horror movies ever made, as well as a worthy introduction to Japanese horror movies.
+For a Japanese horror movie from 1965, it is remarkable how modern and ahead of its time Onibaba feels in terms of content and structure.
+A film that serves as a pillar for close-quartered, tense powder kegs is among the best old school horror movies ever made, as well as a worthy introduction to Japanese horror movies.

 Which makes it a worthy watch for those looking for horror movies off the beaten path this Halloween season because Onibaba is just one of the many Japanese horror movies streaming on The Criterion Channel.
 From the ones I’ve seen thus far, it’s easy to see how Onibaba is considered a classic by modern standards.
 It’s eerie and tense, compounded by a thrilling story set to the backdrop of war-torn Japan in the mid-14th century.